emmabostian/FEM-design-systems-docs/lessons/adding-utilities.md

 title: "Adding utilities"
 section: "Developing styled components"
 order: 38
+description: Utilities allow us to create a toolbox which can be applied to all of our components, like typescale and color palettes.
 ---

 So this looks great!
 But it isn't extensible.
 Now let's build a set of utilities to help us build our components.